Life Without Soul

 Life Without Soul (1915) is a lost horror film, directed by Joseph W. Smiley and written by Jesse J. Goldburg.
 This film is an adaptation of Mary Shelley's 1818 Gothic novel Frankenstein; or, The Modern Prometheus.
 The film is about a doctor who creates a soulless man.
 In the end, it turns out that a young man has dreamed the events of the film after falling asleep reading Shelley's novel.

 This version is considered a lost film and the second film version of Frankenstein.
 The first version was the Edison Manufacturing Company's 12-minute short film Frankenstein (1910), written and directed by J. Searle Dawley.

 Production

-This full-length film (broken into five parts), was produced by the Ocean Film Corporation and featured English-born actor Percy Darrell Standing wearing little to no make-up as the 'Brute Man'.
-The story is about the Brute Man killing the sister of his creator (Dr. William Frawley) on her wedding night.
-Frawley pursues his creation across Europe finally killing him by shooting him.
-Frawley then dies of exhaustion.
+This full-length film, presented in five parts, was produced by the Ocean Film Corporation and stars English-born actor Percy Darrell Standing, who appears as the 'Brute Man' with minimal makeup.
+The plot centers on the Brute Man, who murders the sister of his creator, Dr. William Frawley, on her wedding night.
+Frawley then pursues his creation across Europe, ultimately shooting and killing it before dying of exhaustion himself.

-A framing device reveals that the story is being read from a book.
+The narrative is framed as a story being read from a book.

 The film was reissued in 1916 by the Raver Film Corporation with added scientific documentary footage detailing the reproduction methods of fish.